My Life in the Third Reich, autobiography by Gisela Cooper.

 Lovely photo of my granddaughter Leanne.

 Photo of my darling granddaughter Lynda.
 Click for more family photos.
-Photo of my darling grand daughter Lynda.
+Photos of my darling granddaughter Lynda and her children.

 Please visit International Children's Care (ICC), an organization that is arranging funds to help where it is needed most.